NCDisbo Supported

 North Carolina IOLTA Key Requirements

-• Three-way reconciliation required monthly
+• Three-way reconciliation required at least quarterly; monthly strongly recommended

-• Detailed client ledger required per matter
+• Detailed client ledger required per matter under Rules 1.15-1 through 1.15-3

-• IOLTA accounts at NC-approved financial institutions
+• IOLTA accounts at NC IOLTA-approved depository institutions

-• 5-year retention of all trust records
+• 6-year retention of all trust account records

 North Carolina IOLTA Note